Research

 What is Research?

 Research is a journey of discovery.
 It is a process—the ultimate goal of which is to understand ourselves and the world around us.
 By nature, we are inquisitive.
 We want to know how things work.
 We have questions that beg for answers.
 Whenever we look for answers we are doing research, though we may not think of it as such.
-In a sense, all of us are researchers, even if we don’t realize it!
+In a sense, each of us who has sought answers to life’s difficult questions is a researcher!

 The Research Process

-We’ve put together some of our thoughts about the research process to share with you.
+We’ve put together some of our thoughts about the research process.
 Whether you’re a self-proclaimed research nerd or just getting started, come and acquaint yourself with what we are trying to accomplish.

 The Future of Research: A Manifesto